 Health Education Program Information (Catalog)

 To complete the health education degree program, the student must pass the Health PRAXIS II examination.
 The PRAXIS II exam tests health subject area knowledge.
 The Initial Educator Certificate will be issued by the State of Connecticut upon completion of program requirements and the passing of PRAXIS II (0550).
-All CONNTENT exams are being offered by the Educational Testing Service (ETS).
-ETS utilizes the national teacher examination (PRAXIS) specialty area tests for CONNTENT requirements.
+All CONTENT exams are being offered by the Educational Testing Service (ETS).
+ETS utilizes the national teacher examination (PRAXIS) specialty area tests for CONTENT requirements.
 Additionally, students are encouraged to sit for the national CHES exam.